Display reports and dashboards on large monitors.

 Tableau Shared Workbooks

-For displaying reports and dashboards on monitors such as on plant floors, meeting rooms and other locations.
+For displaying reports and dashboards on monitors located on plant floors, meeting rooms, etc.

 Types of User Authentication